Using LinkedIn requires the consumption of time. And, we all know that time is money. It does not however have to overwhelm you.

 I developed a LinkedIn Weekly Activity Template for those who only want to invest time on a weekly basis.

 Years ago @ACJandler shared ideas for weekly LinkedIn activities.
-Adrienne (Ade) suggested spending at least 15 minutes a day in LinkedIn, connecting, posting relevant content, participating in discussions and doing research can create value for any individual and their relevant business.
+Adrienne (Ade) suggested spending at least 15 minutes a day on LinkedIn, connecting, posting relevant content, participating in discussions, and doing research can create value for any individual and their relevant business.
 I fully agree with Ade that routine use of LinkedIn as a business tool is how we create real success using this tool.

-If we use this recommendation, what does 15 minutes a day cost us individually or as an organization?
+If we use this recommendation, what do 15 minutes a day cost us individually or as an organization?
 Is this LinkedIn Investment worthwhile?
 Can the investment create meaningful results?

 I adjusted Ade’s sample schedule some based on the new LinkedIn User Interface & features.
 Here is my 2017 LinkedIn Investment Template: